sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/kubernetes.md

     parent: observe-schedule
 ---

-The dynamic nature of Kubernetes container orchestration requires a dynamic approach to monitoring.
-Sensu allows you to monitor the applications you deploy with Kubernetes and the health of the Kubernetes containers themselves, no matter the size of your deployment.

-{{% notice note %}}
-**NOTE**: If you need a Kubernetes introduction or refresher, read our blog posts [How Kubernetes works](https://sensu.io/blog/how-kubernetes-works) and [Kubernetes 101](https://sensu.io/blog/kubernetes-101) or head to the [Kubernetes docs](https://kubernetes.io/docs/home/).
-{{% /notice %}}

 {{% notice protip %}}
 **PRO TIP**: Join our [Kubernetes special interest group](https://discourse.sensu.io/c/sensu-go/sig-kubernetes/33) on Discourse &mdash; it's a sub-community of Sensu users who are monitoring Kubernetes or workloads running on Kubernetes.
 {{% /notice %}}

+The dynamic nature of Kubernetes container orchestration requires a dynamic approach to monitoring.
+Sensu allows you to monitor the applications you deploy with Kubernetes and the health of the Kubernetes containers themselves, no matter the size of your deployment.

+Kubernetes is a supported platform for the Sensu agent only.
+The Sensu backend is compatible with Kubernetes, but Kubernetes is not a supported platform for the Sensu backend.

+For a Kubernetes introduction or refresher, read our blog posts [How Kubernetes works](https://sensu.io/blog/how-kubernetes-works) and [Kubernetes 101](https://sensu.io/blog/kubernetes-101).

+## Configure the agent in Kubernetes

+To configure the Sensu agent in Kubernetes, configure the `NODE_EXPORTER_HOST` environment variable to the host IP address.

+For Sensu agents running as a Kubernetes daemonset, configure the `NODE_EXPORTER_HOST` environment variable via the "ClusterFirstWithHostNet" dnsPolicy, and use the Kubernetes Downward API to expose the host IP address as an environment variable:

+{{< code yml >}}
+env:
+- name: NODE_EXPORTER_HOST
+  valueFrom:
+    fieldRef:
+      fieldPath: status.hostIP
+{{< /code >}}

 ## Data sources for monitoring Kubernetes